Why You Shoudn’t Ask for Tips

 The Bottom Line

 If you’re a self-employed service provider, don’t ask for tips—just charge what you need to.
-Set clear pricing, communicate expectations, and ensure that your clients feel confident in your professionalism.
-Running a business is about delivering value, not asking for extra.
+Set clear pricing, communicate, and ensure that your clients feel comfortable.

 Leave a Reply